Carnton: 19th century

 Randal McGavock (1768-1843), migrated from Virginia and settled in Nashville, Tennessee becoming a prominent local politician.
 He served as Mayor of Nashville for a one-year term in 1824 and was acquainted with President James K. Polk and good friends with President Andrew Jackson, who resided at The Hermitage near Nashville.
 Jackson was a guest of the McGavocks on more than one occasion.
 McGavock named his property near Franklin after his father's birthplace in County Antrim, Ireland.
 The name "Carnton" was derived from the Gaelic word cairn which means "a pile of stones."
 A cairn sometimes marks a burial site.

 The first construction at Carnton was a smokehouse constructed in 1815 that was adjoined to the main house built in 1826 by a two-story kitchen wing.
 The mansion sat on 1,400 acres (6 km2) of which 500 acres (2 km2) was used for farming.
 Among the crops the McGavocks grew in the mid-19th century in middle Tennessee were wheat, corn, oats, hay, and potatoes.
 The McGavocks were also involved in raising and breeding livestock and thoroughbred horses.
 Randal McGavock's daughter, Elizabeth, married William Giles Harding of Belle Meade Plantation that became an internationally renowned thoroughbred farm.

 Randal McGavock died in 1843, leaving Carnton to his son John (1815–1893).
-In December 1848, John married his cousin Carrie Winder (1829–1905) of Ducros Plantation in Thibodaux, Louisiana, who is famously known as the "Widow of the South".
+In December 1848, John married his cousin Carrie Winder (1829–1905) of Ducros Plantation in Thibodaux, Louisiana.
+Carrie Winder McGavock became the subject of a 2005 Robert Hicks novel entitled "The Widow of the South" based on her life.
+The book became a New York Times bestseller.
+She brought with her the slave Mariah Reddick.
 The couple had five children but only two would survive to adulthood.
 Upon marriage the McGavocks started renovating the house, preferring the then fashionable Greek Revival-style.
 Just prior to the Civil War, John McGavock's net worth was about $339,000 in 1860, which is about $6 million in 2007 dollars.